Research Centers & Institutes

 MU has the nation’s most powerful university research reactor and is the largest U.S. producer of radioisotopes for diagnosing and treating cancer.
-The university has 17 research farms, research centers and forests, covering more than 14,500 acres, and operates one of five U.S. centers funded by the National Institutes of Health to lead interdisciplinary research on botanicals, part of a $25 billion dietary supplement industry.
+The university has 17 research farms, centers and forests, covering more than 14,500 acres.
+MU also operates the country's only National Swine Resource and Research Center where scientists continue to advance our understanding of and develop cures for numerous debilitating and life-theatening conditions.

 Take a look at our facilities.

 - Agriculture & Plant Sciences

 - Arts & Humanities

 - Earth & the Environment